NVIDIA/NVFlare/examples/advanced/xgboost/histogram-based/README.md

 ## Run automated experiments
 Please make sure to finish the [preparation steps](../README.md) before running the following steps.
-To run this example with NVFlare, follow the steps below or this [notebook](./xgboost_histogram_higgs.ipynb).
+To run this example with NVFlare, follow the steps below or this [notebook](./xgboost_histogram_higgs.ipynb) for an interactive experience.

 ### Environment Preparation